 - The Racnoss herself is a Drider.

-- Sure, Why Not?: In-universe.
-The Doctor decides to run with Donna's accusation of him being Martian when he uses the Sonic Screwdriver on a cash machine, since it simplifies matters.
+- Sure, Let's Go with That: The Doctor decides to run with Donna's accusation of him being Martian when he uses the sonic screwdriver on a payphone, since it simplifies matters.

 - Tsundere: Donna is mostly tsun, but gets a couple of softer moments — after the Robot Santas attack the reception, she tries to get the Doctor to help the injured while he's focused on the "bigger picture".

 - Twisted Christmas: The Doctor has to face an ancient menace called the Racnoss whose offspring wished to gorge on life across the cosmos.
 Their web-shaped ship is mistaken for a giant decorative Christmas star by Londoners until it starts firing electricity bolts all over the streets.
 This adventure immediately follows the loss of one of the Doctor's dearest companions and features an especially dark moment for him in which he kills a ton of alien babies and almost lets himself die along with them.
 Oh, and the Thames is drained.

 - Underestimating Badassery: The Racnoss Empress, thanks to having been in hibernation for eons and Donna's assumption that the Doctor is "Martian", fails to realize how dangerous he is until it's far, far too late — when he tells her where he's really from.

 - Unreliable Narrator: Donna's description of how she and Lance got engaged.
 She was the one who proposed after six months of acquaintance and nagged until it was accepted, not the other way around as she tells it.

 - Villainous Breakdown: When the Doctor reveals his true home, the Racnoss Empress goes from gloating to horrified shrieking:Racnoss Empress: They MURDERED the Racnoss!